passard/ArchLinux-ARM-Raspberry-Pi/rpi-archlinux.md

-# Raspberry Pi 3 Installation from a Linux system (In this case, Arch Linux)
+# Raspberry Pi 1, 2 and 3 installation from a Linux system (In this case, Arch Linux)

 ## 1) Micro SD Card Partition Table and File System Creation
 	Open a terminal and *Type 'def -h'* to identify your micro SD card.